Syllabus

 UGC NET Women Studies Paper II Marking scheme

-The UGC NET 2026 exam follows a transparent marking scheme: candidates earn 2 marks for every correct answer, with no negative marking for incorrect responses.
-Aspirants are advised to attempt all questions to maximize their potential score.
+The UGC NET 2026 marking scheme awards 2 marks for every correct answer, with no negative marking for incorrect responses.
+This format allows candidates to attempt all questions strategically to maximize their final score.

 • Total Marks: 200